prajaktagd/research-paper-on-db/docs/research-paper.md

 Setup, configuration and fine tuning of databases is a lengthy and risky ordeal.
 Sometimes choosing the “old” organization self-hosted work-horse will pay bigger dividends in the long term when it comes to production stability.

+### Learning curve

+Evaluate the ease of adoption by assessing factors like documentation, learning curves, and available tools.
+Choosing a database with a supportive community and an easy learning curve will streamline your development process and accelerate the integration of the database into your project.

+Some databases structure and style are very plain because of which they share a gentle learning curve, which is much easier to form a team to manage your database.
+Whereas some databases, while covering many issues, can sometimes be overwhelming and even confusing.
+So, to install and run such databases, you’ll have to consider hiring dedicated experts.